sjaehn/BOops/README.md

 # B.Oops
 Description: Glitch effect sequencer LV2 plugin (** experimental **)

+Key features:
+* Multi-effect plugin controlled by a step sequencer pattern
+* 23 effects
+* Up to 12 effect slots, freely select effects and effect order
+* Random effects: 3 different ways of randomization

 **Warning: B.Oops is in an early stage of development.
 Not for production use!
 No guarantees!
-Some essential features are not (fully) implemented yet.
+Some features are not (fully) implemented yet.
 Major changes in the plugin definition need to be expected.
 Therefore, future versions of this plugin may be completely incompatible to this version.**